 - Other combustible materials that may be activated by sparks or heat

-- Heating devices used by Dining Services and approved service providers.
+- Heating devices used by Dining Services and approved service provider

 - Grills must have 10 feet of clearance from trees and overhead branches or building roofs.